donquixote2u/v202_sbus/README.md

 18/5/17 cloned for use on Wemos (ESP8266) via Arduino IDE

-V202 Receiver fork with sbus output added
+Arduino/ESP8266 V202 Receiver with sbus output
 ==========

-Goal
+This code implements a bridge between a v202 transmitter and any sbus-capable flight controller

 --------------------
-Thanks to execuc for the core receiver code - https://github.com/execuc/v202-receiver.git This code decodes frames from the v202/v222/v262/v282... transmitter with an arduino and a nrf24L01 chip. thanks to Rivig for sharing the v202 protocol with his transmitter code (https://bitbucket.org/rivig/v202/src).
-I have included his decode functions.
+Thanks to execuc for the core receiver code - https://github.com/execuc/v202-receiver.git and the ardiuino sbus library from bolderflight  https://github.com/bolderflight/SBUS.git

+This code decodes frames from the v202/v222/v262/v282... transmitter with an arduino and a nrf24L01 chip. thanks to Rivig for sharing the v202 protocol with his transmitter code (https://bitbucket.org/rivig/v202/src).

-This code has not been tested enough and it is not reliable.
-So don't use it with dangerous rc model as planes, helicopters, cars...
+no warranty is given or implied for the use of this code

 Hardware
 --------------------